-On this day in 1774, the British Parliament renews the Quartering Act, allowing Redcoats to stay in private American homes if necessary.
+On June 2, 1774, the British Parliament renews the Quartering Act.
 The Quartering Act, in conjunction with the Massachusetts Government Act, the Administration of Justice Act and the Boston Port Act, were known as the Coercive Acts.

 News of 342 chests of tea dumped into Boston Harbor on December 16, 1773, in what was dubbed the Boston Tea Party, reached Britain in January 1774.
 Disgusted by the colonists’ action against private property, the British Parliament quickly decided upon the Coercive Acts as a means of reasserting British control over the colonies and punishing Boston.